publiosilva/aromadr/README.md

 Ensure you have [Docker](https://www.docker.com/get-started) installed on your system.

 ### Build the Docker Image
-To build the AromaDR Docker image, run the following command:
+To build the AromaDr Docker image, run the following command:

 ```sh
 docker build -t aromadr .
 ```

 ### Run the Container
-Execute the following command to start AromaDR:
+Execute the following command to start AromaDr:

 ```sh
 docker run --rm -it -p 3000:3000 -p 8000:8000 aromadr